 OLHSA is the largest private nonprofit agency delivering human services to Oakland and Livingston Counties.
 We welcome those in need with a comprehensive set of services, focusing on meeting the basic needs of senior citizens, persons with disabilities, and people suffering from economic hardship.
 Our broad range of connected services empowered more than 20,000 clients last year to reach or maintain self-sufficiency.
 Our services address specific needs in Oakland and Livingston County communities.

 OLHSA staff members strive for excellence, respect others and honor diversity.
 To accomplish its work, OLHSA partners with other local organizations and belongs to a network of more than 1,000 nonprofit Community Action Agencies doing similar work throughout the country.

 Member of National Community Action Partnership

-OLHSA is a part of a national network of Community Action Agencies that has been helping individuals, families and communities for almost 50 years.
+OLHSA is a part of a national network of Community Action Agencies that has been helping individuals, families and communities for over 50 years.
 Click here to learn more.

 Download our latest newsletter, OLHSA Outlook - Fall 2016

 You can also view articles on OLHSA's blog.